Mitigating Included- and Omitted-Variable Bias in Estimates of Disparate Impact: An Application to Policing

-Risk-adjusted disparities are now computed as in Section~\ref{ssec:simulation}; namely, we fit the risk-adjusted regression in Eq.~\eqref{eq:second_stage} on the second half of the NYPD data, separately computing estimates for the black-white disparity $\theta_{\text{b}}$ and Hispanic-white disparity $\theta_{\text{h}}$.
-Figure~\ref{fig:rad} shows the results, together with the raw disparities and those estimated from a kitchen-sink model.
-We find that stopped black and Hispanic pedestrians had about twice the odds of being frisked than white pedestrians who were equally likely to be carrying a weapon.
-We also find that these estimated disparities are robust to several different specifications of the risk transformation $g$: logit-linear (as in Eq.~\eqref{eq:logit-linear}), binned by decile (as in Eq.~\eqref{eq:binned_g}), and thin-plate spline \citep{wood2003thin}.\footnote{ The thin-plate regression spline was fit using the \texttt{mgcv} package in \texttt{R}. } Further, the risk-adjusted disparities are in fact \emph{greater} than the raw disparities in frisk rates, a finding consistent with the fact that stopped whites are, on average, more likely to be carrying a weapon than stopped minorities, as discussed above.
+Figure~\ref{fig:policy} shows frisk rates as a function of estimated risk, disaggregated by race.
+At every level of risk, stopped Black and Hispanic pedestrians are frisked at a much higher rate than stopped white individuals, a gap that is suggestive of disparate impact in frisk decisions.
+To add quantitative detail to these qualitative results, we now compute risk-adjusted disparities, fitting the linear probability model in Eq.~\eqref{eq:rar} on the second half of the NYPD data, computing estimates for the Black-white disparity \(\hat\beta_{\text{Black}} - \hat\beta_{\text{White}}\) and Hispanic-white disparity \(\hat\beta_{\text{Hispanic}} - \hat\beta_{\text{White}}\).
+Figure~\ref{fig:comparison} shows the results, together with the raw disparities and those estimated from a kitchen-sink model.
+We find that stopped Black and Hispanic pedestrians were about 15 percentage points more likely to be frisked than white pedestrians who were equally likely to be carrying a weapon.
+Further, the risk-adjusted disparities are in fact \emph{greater} than the raw disparities in frisk rates.
+To understand why, we note that stopped white pedestrians were, on average, more likely to be carrying a weapon yet less likely to be frisked than racial minorities; as a result, the risk-adjusted gap in frisk rates is even larger than the raw, unadjusted gap.
 Finally, we see that the kitchen-sink regression dramatically underestimates the extent of disparate impact faced by minorities.
-In this case, the kitchen-sink model controls for a variety of features---including whether the suspect made ``furtive movements''---that are correlated with race but are poor predictors of whether a pedestrian is carrying a weapon, skewing estimates of disparate impact.\footnote{ We exclude hair color and eye color from the kitchen-sink model, since these are obvious proxies for race that are effectively unrelated to risk, and which would thus be excluded in most traditional legal and statistical analyses of discrimination.
+In this case, the kitchen-sink model adjusts for a variety of features---including whether the stopped individual made ``furtive movements''---that are correlated with race but are poor predictors of weapon possession, skewing estimates of disparate impact.\footnote{ We exclude hair color and eye color from the kitchen-sink model, since these are obvious proxies for race that are effectively unrelated to risk, and would thus be excluded in most traditional legal and statistical analyses of discrimination.
 As we would expect, including these variables as controls exacerbates the problem of included-variable bias, but our results show that such bias can occur even if obviously problematic variables are excluded. }